FreelanceMY Logo

 Malaysia has no statutory requirement for employers to provide health insurance.
 However, formal sector employers—particularly in financial services, technology, and multinational corporations—routinely offer medical coverage as a competitive benefit.

 Industry-standard plans typically cover hospitalisation, outpatient services, dental, and maternity.
-These plans cost realistically between RM 200 and RM 500 monthly, depending on coverage and company size.
+These plans realistically cost between RM 200 and RM 500 per month, depending on coverage and company size.

 A mid-market plan costs about RM 300 monthly.
 This component alone exceeds what many self-employed Malaysians allocate to healthcare.